This is the featured image of the Multiband Compression to Process Your Kick Drum blog article.

 Fab MB interface for multiband compression

-Multiband compression on the kick
+Multiband Compression on the Kick

+When we open the FabFilter MB interface, we'll see a space with a horizontal yellow line and the spectrum analyzer in the background.
+As soon as we place our mouse over the yellow line, we'll see a dot with vertical boundaries to the left and the right.
+They represent the band range.
 We have clicked somewhere on the low-frequency range.
-Then we’re presented with a set of well-known compressor parameters below.
-Since we don’t actually want to compress the low end, we will drag the Ratio slider all the way to the left until it has a 1.00:1 value.
-Like this, the low end won’t be processed.
-However, it will make a boundary over the frequency range for other bands where we will actually apply compression.
+Then, we're presented with a set of well-known compressor parameters below.
+Since we don't want to compress the low end, we will drag the Ratio slider to the left until it has a 1.00:1 value.
+Like this, the low-end won't be processed.
+However, it will make a boundary over the frequency range for other bands where we will apply compression.

 Fab MB settings band 2 for multiband compression